jayhostan/node-run-node-cb-000/README.md

 This is a plain file with a `.js` extension, maybe `program.js`.
 How do you run it?
 Do you compile the code?
 Do you need an IDE (integrated development environment)?
 Where is the compiler?
 How long will it take to compile the program?
 Will it run on other platforms?
 If I compile it on Mac, will it work on Windows?

+Please don't panic!
 Gladly, Node.js is an interpreted language.
 There's no compilation.
 There's no need for complex IDEs either (unless you like them).
 The `program.js` is a plain text file with a `.js` extension.
 To run this program, we go to terminal, *navigate to the folder with the script*, and run this command:

 ```
 $ node program.js